Discretionary Housing Payments (DHP)

 - Outgoings, for example loan repayments, fares to work, child minding fees, HP for essential items, extra expenses connected with a disability such as extra travel costs

-- Whether it is possible for you to move
+- Whether it is possible for you to move to more affordable accommodation

 - How long it will take you to find suitable alternative accommodation